Russian-Doll Risk Models: Introduction and Summary

 {}The basic idea behind multi-factor risk models for equities is that, in lieu of computing a sample covariance matrix (SCM) for a large number of stocks, it allows to compute a factor covariance matrix (FCM) for many fewer risk factors.
 Why is this useful?
 When the number of stocks $N$ in the trading universe is large, it is either impracticable or impossible to reliably compute SCM.
 In practical applications, the number of historical observations in the time series of returns based on which SCM is computed is too low, so SCM is either singular or its off-diagonal elements are not out-of-sample stable.
 This is further exacerbated by the fact that, for applications involving shorter-horizon quantitative trading strategies, the desirable lookback for the risk model should not be too long.
 Indeed, for extremely ephemeral short-holding alphas whose lifespan can be as short as a few months, it is not too relevant what SCM matrix looked like, say, 5 years ago -- and 5 years contain only about 1260 daily observations, whereas a typical quantitative trading universe can consist of as many as 2,000-2,500 liquid enough to trade stocks.

 {}Multi-factor risk models alleviate this issue by modeling off-diagonal elements of SCM as owing to a much smaller number $K \ll N$ of risk factors, and in the zeroth approximation one can compute sample $K\times K$ FCM.
 In most common incarnations, these risk factors consist of a combination of style factors and industry (classification based) factors.
 The number of style factors, which are based on some estimated (or measured) properties of stocks (such as size, momentum, volatility, liquidity, value, growth, {\em etc}.), typically is limited, of order 10 or fewer.
 However, the number of industry factors can be much larger, from several dozen for less granular incarnations, to a few hundred for more granular risk models, where the number of industry factors can depend on the trading universe.
 In these cases, if the desirable lookback is short (say, 1-2 years or less), then reliably computing sample $K\times K$ FCM itself becomes impracticable or impossible.
-What can we do in such cases?
+What can we do in such cases?\footnote{\, This is especially pertinent to shorter holding horizon {\em quantitative trading} strategies, where, in practice, the relevant lookbacks are short and the number of (industry) risk factors is large (including, in order to achieve higher Sharpe ratios).
+In contrast, for longer holding horizon strategies (with low Sharpe ratios) the literature typically focuses on a few risk factors, see, {\em e.g.}, (Ang {\em et al}, 2006), (Anson, 2013/14), (Asness, 1995), (Asness and Stevens, 1995), (Asness {\em et al}, 2001), (Banz, 1981), (Basu, 1977), (Burmeister and Wall, 1986), (Chen, {\em et al}, 1986, 1990), (Fama and French, 1992, 1993, 2015), (Haugen, 1995), (Jegadeesh and Titman, 1993), (Lakonishok {\em et al}, 1994), (Liew and Vassalou, 2000), (Pastor and Stambaugh, 2003), (Scholes and Williams, 1977). }